Derailment at London Paddington station 25 May 2014

 Image of derailed vehicle at Paddington station

-RAIB’s investigation will examine the sequence of events leading up to the derailment and will seek to identify the causes.
-This will include consideration of the design, maintenance and condition of both the track and the derailed vehicle.
+RAIB’s investigation, being conducted with the assistance of the industry parties involved, is examining the sequence of events leading up to the derailment to identify the causes.
+This includes consideration of the design, maintenance and condition of both the track and the derailed vehicle.

 RAIB’s investigation is independent of any investigation by the safety authority (the Office of Railway Regulation).